Ecosystems as Climate Change Adaptation and Mitigation Solutions

 • Despite the pressures from climate change, ecosystems show resilience, especially ones that are healthy and retain most of their original species.

 • Ecosystems provide nature-based solutions to mitigate and adapt to climate change.
 Remove ‘heat-trapping’ greenhouse gas from the air and store it in biomass, soils, and the ocean.
-Restoration of ecosystems, like mangroves, and wetlands, reforestation can protect us from the impacts of climate change.
+Reforestation can protect us from the impacts of climate change by restoring ecosystems like mangroves and wetlands.

 The summary added “enough scientific evidence to support decisions and actions that promote ecosystem health, adaptive capacity, and mitigation potential…for societal adaptation to climate change.”